Cyvid7-Darus10/financial-discord-bot/README.md

-# Discord Bot Connect with Plaid and Chat GPT
+# Discord Bot Connected with Plaid and Chat GPT

  This bot, built using TypeScript, not only facilitates engaging interactions via OpenAI's GPT-4 model within our Discord server but also integrates with Plaid for advanced financial functionalities.